 Skip to main content

 Harmonic termination is fundamental to high-efficiency large-signal RF and mmWave circuits, enabling optimal operation of power amplifiers (PAs) and frequency multipliers.
-Achieving these terminations typically requires complex multi-order passive networks and combiners .
-Conventional design relies on heuristic templates, extensive full-wave simulations, and iterative manual tuning—an approach that becomes impractical when suitable templates do not exist.
-This paper introduces an AI-enabled inverse-design methodology for synthesizing multi-frequency networks directly from desired S-parameter responses, eliminating reliance on predefined structures.
-We demonstrate the approach through two mmWave examples in 90-nm SiGe BiCMOS: (i) a PA with engineered second-harmonic termination delivering 18.6 dBm output power and 32\% peak efficiency at 43 GHz, and (ii) a frequency doubler achieving 11.6 dBm output power and 16\% collector efficiency at 80 GHz.
-By removing any templates and enabling direct synthesis of broadband and harmonic-engineered networks, this framework opens new design spaces for next-generation large-signal RF/mmWave systems.
+Achieving these terminations typically requires complex multi-order matching networks.
+Conventional design relies on heuristic templates, extensive full-wave simulations, and iterative manual tuning — an approach that becomes impractical when suitable templates do not exist.
+This paper introduces an AI-enabled inverse-design method for synthesizing multi-frequency networks directly from desired impedance, eliminating reliance on predefined structures.
+We demonstrate the approach through two examples in 90-nm SiGe BiCMOS: (i) a PA with engineered second-harmonic termination delivering 18.6 dBm output power and 32% peak efficiency at 43 GHz, and (ii) a frequency doubler achieving 11.6 dBm output power and 16% collector efficiency at 80 GHz.
+By removing templates and enabling direct synthesis of broadband and harmonic-engineered networks, this framework opens new design spaces for next-generation RF/mmWave systems.